01-edu/public/docs/db/database-structure.md

 - externalRelationUrl (Maybe not needed).
 - authorId (Maybe not needed).
 - campus: The campus the object is related to.
-- referenceId: If the object is a duplication this points to the reference (or creation) object.
+- referenceId: If the object is a duplication this field points to the reference object.
 - referencedAt: The timestamp of the creation of the copy object.

 ### object_child